Aleph-Alpha/intelligence-layer-sdk/README.md

 pip install git+https://$GITHUB_TOKEN@github.com/aleph-alpha-intelligence-layer/intelligence-layer.git
 ```

-Now, the intelligence layer should be available and ready to use as a Python package.
+Now the Intelligence Layer should be available as a Python package and ready to use.

 ```py
 from intelligence_layer.core.task import Task